-By far the most specious animal group on the planet, beetle diversity is a marvel of evolutionary diversification.
+Arguably the most specious animal group on the planet (though parasitoid wasps are in close competition), beetle diversity is a marvel of evolutionary diversification.
 With this diversity comes a diversity of diets, and beetles that eat commercially important crops and trees pose a serious challenge to farmers and foresters.
 Moreover, beetle populations are shifting their distributions in response to contemporary climate change, threatening new geographic areas and new plant species.
 We are applying landscape genomic tools in combination with ecophysiological studies to better understand how these shifts occur, and to develop predictive models.
 We are currently working on three systems.

 Genetic structure and local adaptation in Mountain Pine Beetle

 Mountain Pine Beetle, Dendroctonus ponderosae (MPB), is an eruptive pest of various pine species in North America.
 Beetles ‘girdle’ and kill trees in coordinated attacks, and local population explosions can cause massive tree die-offs with multi-million dollar impacts on the timber industry.
 Very recently, northern range limits in British Columbia have started to expand as average winter minimum temperatures increase above the lethal limits of the beetle.
 This contemporary shift appears to mirrored in the phylogeography of post-glacial range expansion along the spine of the Sierra Nevada and Rocky Mountain ranges.
 We are employing genome-wide sequencing and QTL studies to model dispersal and gene flow and to understand the adaptive dynamics of important adaptive traits such as development time.
 This is a collaborative project with Barbara Bentz (USDA), Karen Mock (Utah State U.), Mike Pfrender (Notre Dame) and Ryan Bracewell (Montana).

 Beetle damage, Mountain Pine Beetle (Left), and Spruce Bark Beetle (Right).